microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/accessaction.md

 ---
 author: daspek
-description: "The presence of the accessAction resource on an [itemActivity][activity] indicates that the activity accessed an item." ms.date: 09/12/2018
+description: "The presence of the accessAction resource on an itemActivity indicates that the activity accessed an item." ms.date: 09/12/2018
 title: AccessAction
 localization_priority: Normal